W. N. Cheesman

 Cheesman was born in Winterton, Lincolnshire, and grew up at Hull.
 He joined the drapery business along with an uncle at Selby in 1870 but in 1878 he became interested in fungi.
 He began to collect specimens across the regions where he travelled including to South Africa as part of the British Association which he joined in 1900.
 He was elected to the Linnean Society in 1903.

-Cheeseman was appointed a Justice of Peace in the last year of his life.
+Cheeseman was a prominent Freemason, writing papers on the subject, and was appointed a Justice of Peace in the last year of his life.
+He was the first President of the British Mycological Society to die in office.
 He is buried at Brayton Cemetery.